playfulprogramming/playfulprogramming/content/blog/react-refs-complete-story/index.md

 <iframe src="https://stackblitz.com/edit/react-use-ref-effect-bug-effect?ctl=1&embed=1" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

 Oh no!
 The background is no longer `'lightblue'`!
 Because we delay the rendering of the `div`, `elRef` is _not_ assigned for the initial render.
-Then, once it _is_ rendered, it mutates the `.current` property of `elRef` to assign the ref, and because mutations do not trigger a re-render (and `useEffect` only runs during renders), `useEffect` does not have a chance to "compare" the differences in value and therefore run the side-effect.
+Then, once it _is_ rendered, it mutates the `.current` property of `elRef` to assign the ref.
+Because mutations do not trigger a re-render (and `useEffect` only runs during renders), `useEffect` does not have a chance to "compare" the differences in value and, therefore, run the side-effect.

 Confused?
 That's okay!
 So was I at first.
 I made a playground of sorts to help us kinesthetic learners!